-The nonpublic school option has different requirements as far as reporting and teacher qualifications.
+The SM-4325 Rev. 8/17.
 You will need to file this form with the Michigan Department of Education and work with your district regarding the services you require.

 You, of course, are able to seek out private solutions for your special needs, and that is where the homeschool community will come in handy.
 Check out some of the contact links in the next section.

-Home School Legal Defense Association is a popular resource for families, and right now they are busy helping COVID-concerned families research their homeschooling options.
+Home School Legal Defense Association is a popular resource for families.
 I highly recommend you check them out.
 This page is Michigan-specific and is particularly helpful.